The Shape of Emptiness

 I focus on one tiny hole, and reach out both hands toward the probe.

-The probe shimmers for a moment, and disappers.
+The probe shimmers for a moment, and disappears.

-I feel the energy of the probe draining away, and its substance vanish.
+The energy of the probe drains away, and its substance vanishes.

-“I trapped it in a place of emptiness, between worlds.”
+“I sent it to a place of emptiness, that hides between worlds.”

-“A place, I think, of pure chaos, where nothing can exist for long.”
+“A place of quiet chaos, where nothing can exist for long.”

 “How?” he asks.